ASUS Zenbook 14 OLED Core Ultra 5 125H) vs Apple MacBook Air 13-inch (M3, 2024)

 Which one is better?

-Grab the Apple MacBook Air 13-inch (M3, 2024) if you need a super-fast chip for graphics tasks - it's significantly lighter at just 2.75 lb.
+Grab the MacBook Air if you need a silent, fanless design for light tasks - it's significantly lighter at 2.75 lb versus the Zenbook's 2.82 lb.

 Who should buy each?

-Choose the ASUS Zenbook 14 OLED Core Ultra 5 125H) if: you want a stunning 14" 3K OLED display, need excellent battery life for all-day use, or prefer a wider selection of ports.
+Choose the ASUS Zenbook 14 OLED Core Ultra 5 125H) if: you want a stunning 120Hz display for video editing, need longer battery life for travel, or require more RAM for multitasking.

-Choose the Apple MacBook Air 13-inch (M3, 2024) if: you require lightning-fast performance for gaming or video editing, prefer a fanless design for silent operation, or need to connect two external monitors in clamshell mode.
+Choose the Apple MacBook Air 13-inch (M3, 2024) if: you prefer a lightweight laptop for everyday tasks, value a silent operation, or need a device that can support two external monitors in clamshell mode.
 (13.6" display, 60 Hz refresh)

 Conclusion